 Sigelei Fuchai 213

-A cheaper alternative to the beautiful Sigelei 213, the Fuchai 213 has the same button layout and the same form factor but without the carbon fiber finish.
+A cheaper alternative to the beautiful Sigelei 213 is the Fuchai 213.
+It has the same button layout and the same form factor but without the carbon fiber finish.
 We know there has been some controversy surrounding the Sigelei 213 regarding the mod’s output power, but unfortunately we don’t have yet the necessary equipment to do these types of tests so we will do this review based on our experience with the dozens of mods listed so far on our website.

 The Fuchai 213 comes packed in a black cardboard box and inside you will find the mod itself, a micro-USB cable, a user manual and a warranty card.
 The device looks very chic, with a nice finish and a wide range of colors to choose from: black, blue, orange, and gun metal.
 It has the same design elements as the Sigelei 213 and it feels light yet with a very solid build.

 Made from top quality aluminum alloy, the Fuchai 213 is relatively light for a dual 18650 mod and it measures 88 x 44 x 29 mm, which means it will accept any of today’s 24-25mm RDTAs and RDAs without any overhang.
 On the top of the mod there’s a standard 510 connector with a spring loaded pin, and on the main face we have the lovely 0.91″ OLED display and the two adjustment buttons.
 On the side there’s the fire button and the micro-USB slot, while on the base there’s the “snap in place” battery cover (but without any venting holes).
 We do love this type of battery doors and it makes it surely gives instant access when it comes to swapping the cells.